aws/amazon-freertos/libraries/c_sdk/standard/mqtt/README.md

 | iot_mqtt_validate.c | 0.5K | 0.4K |
 | **Total estimate** | **15K** | **13.5K** |

-MQTT library for backward compatibility for MQTT V2.x.x APIs is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
-In addition to that, this library for backward compatibility for MQTT V2.x.x APIs also maintains all the dependencies of MQTT V2.x.x library.
-In order to account for the total code size cost of this library, the code sizes for the dependencies also need to be considered.
+MQTT compatibility layer for MQTT V2.x.x APIs is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
+In addition to that, this compatibility layer for MQTT V2.x.x APIs also maintains all the dependencies of MQTT V2.x.x library.
+In order to account for the total code size cost of this compatibility layer, the code sizes for the dependencies also need to be considered.
 Please find the code sizes for dependencies below.

-1. **coreMQTT library** : MQTT library for backward compatibility for MQTT V2.x.x APIs is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
+1. **coreMQTT library** : MQTT compatibility layer for MQTT V2.x.x APIs is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
 Memory estimates for [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md) can be found in the documentation [here](https://freertos.org/mqtt/index.html).

-2. **Task Pool** : MQTT library for backward compatibility for MQTT V2.x.x APIs depends on [Task Pool](../common/taskpool/).
+2. **Task Pool** : MQTT compatibility layer for MQTT V2.x.x APIs depends on [Task Pool](../common/taskpool/).
 Refer to the table below for calculated code size of Task Pool.

 | File | With -O1 Optimization | With -Os Optimization |
 | :-: | :-: | :-: |
 | iot_taskpool.c | 3.8K | 3.0K |
 | **Total estimate** | **3.8K** | **3.0K** |

-Please note that the Task Pool may not be exclusively used by this MQTT library for backward compatibility, but may be shared by other libraries.
+Please note that the Task Pool may not be exclusively used by this MQTT compatibility layer, but may be shared by other libraries.
 However, the Task Pool is not used by any of the [redesigned libraries for LTS](https://www.freertos.org/ltsroadmap.html).

-3. **Platform Abstraction** :  MQTT library for backward compatibility for MQTT V2.x.x APIs depends on the implementation of Platform Abstraction for Network, Clock and Threads.
+3. **Platform Abstraction** :  MQTT compatibility layer for MQTT V2.x.x APIs depends on the implementation of Platform Abstraction for Network, Clock and Threads.
 The code size is calculated for the [FreeRTOS implementation of Abstraction Layer](../../../abstractions/platform/freertos) and is added in the table below.

 | File | With -O1 Optimization | With -Os Optimization |
 | :-: | :-: | :-: |